Jessie L.-S. Au, Ph.D.

 Publications & Presentations

-- Jaiprasart P, Yeung B Z, Lu Z, Wientjes M G, Cui M, Hsieh C, Woo S, Au J. Anionic drug reduces intracellular bioavailability and transfection efficiency of cationic siRNA lipoplex.
+4. Jaiprasart P, Yeung B Z, Lu Z, Wientjes M G, Cui M, Hsieh C, Woo S, Au J. Quantitative contributions of processes by which polyanion drugs reduce intracellular bioavailability and transfection efficiency of cationic siRNA lipoplex.
 Journal of Controlled Release.
-2017; 270 : 101-113
+2018; 270 : 101-113